apoprotsky/portctl/README.md

 - [ ] Docker Swarm stacks

 Other:
-- [x] Render templates for Docker Swarm secrets and configs using environment variables or Hashicorp Vault KV secrets
+- [x] Render templates for Docker Swarm secrets, configs or stack variables file using environment variables or Hashicorp Vault KV secrets
 - [x] Postfix based on data is added to Docker Swarm secrets and configs names

 # Environment for development